Hot Posts

 Paddling Through Giants

-A 15-mile float from Glen Canyon Dam to Grand Canyon Mile 0.
+A 15.5-Mile Float from Glen Canyon Dam to Grand Canyon Mile 0

 ⚡ The Quick Scoop

 Sometimes the best adventures are the ones you never planned.
-I went down to Page, Arizona, excited to try paddling Antelope Canyon, but the weather had other ideas.
-It was incredibly windy—not safe or fun conditions for a slot canyon.
+I went down to Page, Arizona, incredibly excited to try paddling through Antelope Canyon.
+But the weather had other ideas.
+It was furiously windy—definitely not safe or fun conditions for a narrow slot canyon on the water.

-After a failed attempt at finding another way into the Native American slot canyons, I decided to pivot and head down to the Lees Ferry dock, simply because I think it's a lovely place to watch the water.
+After a failed attempt at finding a Native American guide to let me pay them to hike Waterhole Canyon from the top, I decided to pivot.
+I just kept driving until I hit the Lees Ferry dock, simply because I think it's a lovely place to watch the sun set over the water.

-To my absolute surprise, I discovered an adventure I didn't even know existed: a 15-mile backhaul paddle from the base of Glen Canyon Dam all the way down to Grand Canyon Mile 0.
-Within minutes, I was signed up and ready to conquer the Colorado River!
+While I was waiting for my timelapses to finish, I started chatting with the locals.
+To my absolute surprise, I discovered an adventure I didn't even know existed: you can hire a boat to backhaul you 15 miles upriver to the base of Glen Canyon Dam, and float all the way back down to Grand Canyon Mile 0!
+Better yet, I realized that if I did this, I could access the bottom of Waterhole Canyon from the river for free!
+Within minutes, I was signed up and ready to conquer the Colorado River.

 Part I: The Launch